We prefer to meet you to discuss your current position and skill set, to fully understand why you are looking for a new role.

 Once we have an idea of what you are looking for, we use our long-standing relationships within some of the biggest names in global broadcasting and get your CV in front of a select and tailored group of industry decision makers.

-We treat your CV in a confidential manner; it is only released to a client, once you have given us the authority to do so.
+Your CV is confidential, it is only released to a client, once you have given us the authority to do so.
 When a client requests an interview, we give you a full rundown on the company, the role and the people you will be meeting.
 Therefore giving you the best opportunity to present yourself and shine.
+Our aim is to match the right person to the right company, we understand everyone is different and it’s not just about skill sets.

-We will guide you through the offer stage and make sure you are happy and confident that the role is right, before you hand in your resignation and start the next stage of your broadcast career.
+We will guide you through the offer stage and make sure you are happy and confident that the role is right, before you start the next stage of your broadcast career.

-Contract staff are the life-blood of EMS and we payroll on a weekly basis.
+Contract staff are the life-blood of the Broadcast industry.

 Working with us